A complete travel guide to Geoffrey Bay Magnetic Island. Check out the underwater wrecks and meet the resident rock wallabies!

 There is plenty of good snorkeling in both Florence and Arthur Bays.

-Where to Stay on Magnetic Island
+Where to Stay on Maggie

-- Stay at the Koala Sanctuary: Bungalow Bay Koala Village - This hostel is one of the best-rated budget accommodation options on Magnetic Island.
-It has a good chill-out area, pool and of course, the on-site koalas.
+This is one of the best-rated accommodation options on Magnetic Island.
+It has a good chill-out area, pool, yoga an option to sleep on a converted bus, and on-site koala tours.

-- Best Hostel With a View: Base Backpackers - Base Backpackers is a name synonymous with budget travel in Australia.
-This hostel has shared rooms for under $35 a night.
-Rooms are actually small cottages and overlook the reef right on the water's edge in Nelly Bay.
+This hostel offers shared rooms and private rooms.
+Rooms are small cottages that overlook the reef right on the water's edge in Nelly Bay.

 Jen